The Locker Key

 “Forty-eight hours, Mr. Riley”

-“Riley clicks off the computer.
-He gets to his feet and slams the laptop closed.”
+“Riley clicked off the computer.
+He got to his feet and slammed the laptop closed.”

 “Assholes!
 ASSHOLES ARE FUCKING EVERYWHERE!”
-He walks over to the window and stares out into the black night.
+He walked over to the window and stared out into the black night.

 “Is this happening or what, Titus?”
 Barnett asked.
 “Right now it sounds like a big nothing burger and that you’ve hired a couple of psychos to do the cooking.”